Table of Contents[Hide][Show]

 Although all meats contain some amount of vitamin B12, liver (especially beef liver) blows everything else out of the water, with almost three times as much B12 as kidney, seven times as much as heart, and about 17 times as much as tongue or ground beef.

-Organ meats are also high in folate, choline, zinc and other nutrients.
+Organ meats are powerhouses, also high in folate, choline, zinc, and many other essential nutrients.

 Food for the Genes